aosterwyk/abuse-ch-windows-firewall-rules/README.md

 You can run this manually or as a [scheduled task](#scheduled-task-settings).

-**Note** This script does not verify the JSON.
+**Note** This script does not verify the download list.
 This could be vulnerable if the domain is spoofed.
 Use this at your own risk on networks that you trust.

-IPs can be excluded by adding them to the $excludedIPs object.
+IPs can be excluded by adding them to the `$excludedIPs` object.
 See the commented version below it for a formatting example.

 Run the script with **-update** to run `git pull` before starting the script to keep it updated.
 You will need to clone this repo and keep the .git directory for this switch to work.